 Bullying can make us feel unsafe and unhappy.
-It stops us from being who we want to be, and can make it hard to learn and be with other people.
+It stops us from being who we want to be and can make it hard to learn and be around other people.

-If you are being bullied or you see bullying happening, do something!
-If you are bullying others, take the first step to stopping by getting help.
+If you are being bullied or you see bullying happening, you can do something.
+If you are bullying others, you can access help to stop the bullying behaviour.

-If bullying isn't challenged, it can create an environment where bullying is accepted and where everyone feels powerless to stop it.
+If bullying behaviours aren't challenged, it can create an environment where bullying is accepted and where everyone feels powerless to stop it.

 Our

-fact sheets cover what bullying might look and feel like, what to do if someone is being bullied and who students can turn to for help.
+fact sheets cover what bullying might look and feel like, what to do if you or someone you know is being bullied and who you can turn to for help.

 What is bullying

-Bullying is when one person (or a group of people) with more power than someone else repeatedly tries to upset or hurt them.
+Bullying is when 1 person (or a group of people) with more power than someone else repeatedly tries to upset or hurt them.

-This power can come from being more popular, stronger or part of the group.
-They might repeatedly try to hurt them physically, socially isolate them, or say and do mean or humiliating things to them.
+This power can come from the perception of being more popular, stronger or part of the group.
+They might repeatedly try to hurt them physically, socially isolate them or say and do mean or humiliating things to them.

-Bullying of any form or for any reason can have long-term effects on those involved, including bystanders.
+Bullying in any form can have long-term effects on those involved, including bystanders.

-Bullying can happen in person or online, and it can be obvious or hidden.
+Bullying can happen in person or online (cyberbullying) and it can be obvious or hidden.

 - physically hurting someone